 Morning sightseeing begins with the Shaanxi Provincial Museum.
 This modern, well-organized museum was completed in 1992 and traces the history of Xian from prehistory to Qing dynasty (1644-1911).
 Its extensive galleries and exhibitions offer the visitor an excellent introduction to the area that greatly improves understanding of the numerous historical sites in and around the city.

 We then visit the ancient grand mosque in the old town centre and the adjacent Muslim bazaar.
 The mosque was established in the 8th century but the majority of the complex was constructed during the Ming Dynasty (1368-1644).
-It was further expanded in the Qing Dynasty (1644-1911).
+It was further expanded during the Qing Dynasty (1644-1911).
 Unlike most mosques in Middle Eastern or Arab countries, this mosque is completely Chinese in its architectural style.
 It has neither domes nor traditional style minarets.

-This afternoon we ride the bullet train to Luoyang (1h 20m) in central China’s Henan province.
+This afternoon we ride the bullet train to Luoyang (1h 20m) in central China’s Henan Province.
 The central plain, or “Zhongyuan” in Chinese, was deemed the centre of the universe by the ancient Chinese, and is from where the word “zhongguo” (‘Middle Kingdom’) is derived.
 A smaller city by Chinese standard, Luoyao has a rich and fascinating history spanning several dynasties.
-It is home to the White Horse Tempe, one of China’s earliest Buddhist temples and the Longmen Grottoes which contain thousands of Buddhist rock carvings dating to the 5th century.
+It is home to the White Horse Temple, one of China’s earliest Buddhist temples and the Longmen Grottoes which contain thousands of Buddhist rock carvings dating to the 5th century.